Digital Driver License

-Licence holders need to access the Service NSW app and then download the licence to their mobile phones.
-The digital licence is legal for use across NSW and is accepted by most pubs and clubs.
-But the government is keen to point out that the digital licence does not replace your plastic card and recommends that you still carry your card as backup while venues get used to seeing and accepting the digital version as identification.
-The digital licence is optional only and updates are available in real time so you no longer need to wait for a new plastic card to be posted when your licence is renewed or if you change your details.
+License holders need to access the Service NSW app and then download the licence to their mobile phones.
+The digital license is legal for use across NSW and is accepted by most pubs and clubs.
+But the government is keen to point out that the digital license does not replace your plastic card and recommends that you still carry your card as backup while venues get used to seeing and accepting the digital version as identification.
+The digital license is optional only and updates are available in real time so you no longer need to wait for a new plastic card to be posted when your license is renewed or if you change your details.
 In addition, it works offline and can be viewed when you have no data coverage, as long as you stay logged in to the Service NSW app.

 But what are the tricks and traps to avoid when using the digital licence?